zemcov/TIME_Software/Beta0.2/readme.md

   would also be a dropdown menu for changing the current readout card.
 The bottom left is data from the K-Mirror, however currently it just outputs random integers as that has not been fully implemented yet.

-# Things to Do
-  add in which files the main file is dependant on, (takedata and netcdf file as examples) need to add description of what the responsibility/function of each subfile is add in comments within each file about what each function is responsible for